alankang25/ReModEx/README.md

 1. A binary change/no change column
 2. A continuous Log Fold Change column

+In our examples, we will use differental peak accessibility calls from DESeq2 between control and BAFi treated GM12878 cells which yeild both a change/no_change column and a log fold change column.

 ## Pipeline
 Below is an outline of the pipeline which takes in an ENCODE formatted TSV file,